-Effective for annual periods New and revised IFRSs beginning on or after Amendments to IFRS 4 Insurance Contracts Extension of the Temporary 1 January 2023 Exemption from Applying IFRS 9 The amendment changes the fixed expiry date for the temporary exemption in IFRS 4 from applying IFRS 9 Financial Instruments, so that entities would be required to apply IFRS 9 for annual periods beginning on or after 1 January 2023.
-Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice 1 January 2023 Statement 2 The amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
+New and revised IFRSs Effective for annual periods beginning on or after Amendment to IFRS 17 Insurance Contracts 1 January 2023 The amendment permits entities that first apply IFRS 17 and IFRS 9 at the same time to present comparative information about a financial asset as if the classification and measurement requirements of IFRS 9 had been applied to that financial asset before.
+Amendments to IAS 1 Presentation of Financial Statements relating to Classification of Liabilities as Current or Non-Current 1 January 2023 The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+The amendments also defer the effective date of the January 2020 amendments by one year, so that entities would be required to apply the amendment for annual periods beginning on or after 1 January 2023.
+Amendments to IFRS 4 Insurance Contracts Extension of the Temporary Exemption from Applying IFRS 9 1 January 2023 The amendment changes the fixed expiry date for the temporary exemption in IFRS 4 from applying IFRS 9 Financial Instruments, so that entities would be required to apply IFRS 9 for annual periods beginning on or after 1 January 2023.
+Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 1 January 2023 The amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
 Further amendments explain how an entity can identify a material accounting policy.
 Examples of when an accounting policy is likely to be material are added.
 To support the amendment, the Board has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in IFRS Practice Statement 2.
-Amendments to IAS 12 Income Taxes relating to Deferred Tax related to Assets 1 January 2023 and Liabilities arising from a Single Transaction The amendments clarify that the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.
-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates 1 January 2023 and Errors The amendments replace the definition of a change in accounting estimates with a definition of accounting estimates.
-Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
-Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
-The amendments clarify that a change in accounting estimate that results from new information or new developments is
+Amendments to IAS 12 Income Taxes relating to Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 The amendments clarify that the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.